cilium/cilium/Documentation/gettingstarted/istio.rst

     ciliumnetworkpolicy "reviews-v1" created
     deployment "reviews-v1" created

-Check the progress of the deployment (every services should have an ``AVAILABLE`` count of ``1``):
+Check the progress of the deployment (every service should have an ``AVAILABLE`` count of ``1``):

 ::